MultiverseLearningProducts/swe/src/bootcamp/wk2/day3.md

 ## OPTIONAL EXTENSION LESSON FOR STUDENTS WORKING ON THE AIRPORT PROJECTS FROM WEEK 1
-This lesson is optional and is designed solely as an extention task for those students who complete the airport coding assignments from week 1 quickly and need a further challenge.
+This lesson is optional and is designed solely as an extension task for those students who complete the airport coding assignments from week 1 quickly and need a further challenge.
 All the content above from Lesson 5 is relevant and students should refer to it.
 The airport specific aspects are described below.

 ### Airports seed data
 * [airports.json](https://raw.githubusercontent.com/MultiverseLearningProducts/airports/master/airportsData.json) file from week  _you can run the following command to download the file into your project folder_